hackclub/hackclub/meta/labs/SETUP.md

   - Labs program workshops can be found in the (playbook)[https://github.com/hackedu/hackedu/tree/master/playbook/workshops]
 2. Case Studies
-  - To collect data from each meeting without core hackEDU team members being there, each club meeting will have a case study
+  - To collect data from each meeting without core Hack Club team members being there, each club meeting will have a case study
   - Each case study consists of 2 files:
     1. `planning.md`